Tree Preservation Orders in High Knightswood

 Are there Tree Preservation Orders in High Knightswood?

-Yes.
-We found 130 TPO records within 2km of High Knightswood centre.
+We show 130 TPO records within 2km of High Knightswood centre, some of which fall just over the boundary in East Dunbartonshire Council.

 How do I check for TPOs near High Knightswood?

 Enter your postcode in our search tool to see TPOs near High Knightswood plotted on an interactive map.
-High Knightswood falls within East Dunbartonshire Council and Glasgow City Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers High Knightswood?

-High Knightswood falls within East Dunbartonshire Council and Glasgow City Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+High Knightswood falls within Glasgow City Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring East Dunbartonshire Council.

 What happens if I do work on a TPO tree near High Knightswood?